All planning checklists

 Distribute the final itinerary

-Include precise timings for punting departures from Mill Lane and walking directions to King's Parade.
+Include your punting departure from Mill Lane and walking directions to King's Parade - the centre is walkable but easy to overshoot.

 Moderate·High impact